Modern Tropical Style: Singapore Home Welcomes In the Rainforest

-Architects in Singapore take the local architectural vernacular and expertly blend it with refreshingly clean and minimalist modern design principles to create a fresh new style that is as distinctive as it is beautiful.
+Architects in Singapore take the local architectural vernacular and expertly blend it with refreshingly clean and minimalist design principles to create a fresh new modern tropical style that is as distinctive as it is beautiful.
 This cluster of islands, just off the coast of Malaysia, is home to the highest concentration of millionaires on earth, so there’s no surprise that houses here are lavish as all get-out.
 Designers have well-padded budgets to experiment with stunning open-air layouts that make the most of the sunny, balmy weather.

 Singapore, often referred to as Garden City, boasts a tropical rainforest climate and a large number of nature reserves, parks, nature ways, and tree-lined roads, resulting in a botanical feel that is often carried right into the interiors of luxurious modern homes.